-Can Music Licensing Be a Market Mechanism?
+Can Music Licensing Be Done by a Market Mechanism?
 NPREX Says Yes.

 Transforming Music Licensing into a Market-Based System